 30% Directly to Extra Life

 As a base, 30% of anything generated off of this website, the Twitch channel or YouTube channel is sent to the charity organization Extra Life.
-We sponsor the Children’s Hospital here in Denver, which is where the money in Extra Life is going to.
+We sponsor the Children’s Hospital here in Denver, which is where the money for Extra Life is going.